wavefrontHQ/docs/pages/doc/integrations_log_data.md

 ---
-title: Sending Log Data to Wavefront
+title: Log Data Metrics Integration
 keywords:
 tags: [integrations]
 sidebar: doc_sidebar
 permalink: integrations_log_data.html
 summary: Learn how to send log data to Wavefront.
 ---
 Usually the best way to send metrics to a monitoring system is to us a metrics library.
 However, sometimes you have a legacy system, or a system that is difficult to modify, and you want to garner metrics from log data.
 This article describes two methods for sending log data metrics directly to your Wavefront proxy: Filebeat and TCP.
-These methods are supported in Wavefront proxy 4.4 and higher.
+These methods are supported in **Wavefront proxy 4.4 and higher**.

 Both methods set up metrics harvesting with aggregation, in that time series are held in memory and periodically flushed to Wavefront.
 This allows you to control your points-per-second, and it also allows you to aggregate the same metric across multiple nodes.
 However, this has the limitation that each individual metric must always arrive at the *same* Wavefront proxy.
-If you only use one Proxy you don't have to worry about this, but if you have a multi-Proxy deployment, the easiest way is to send all of your logs to the same Proxy.
+If you only use one proxy you don't have to worry about this, but if you have a multi-proxy deployment, the easiest way is to send all of your logs to the same proxy.
 That way each metric only has one possible pool for aggregation.

+For a video overview, see [Logs to Metrics](https://wavefront-1.wistia.com/medias/uljyt5morx).

 ## Configuring the Wavefront Proxy to Ingest Log Data

 In this example, we configure Wavefront to parse [Combined Apache Logs](http://httpd.apache.org/docs/1.3/logs.html#combined), which is a common logging format for many web services (for example, NGINX).
-The example is merely a starting point -- by the end you will see how to ingest metrics from any log format.
+The example is merely a starting point&mdash;by the end you will see how to ingest metrics from any log format.

 ### Configuring the Wavefront Proxy to Listen for Log Data

-In your Wavefront proxy [configuration file](proxy_configuration), add these new entries:
+In your Wavefront proxy [configuration file](proxies_configuring), add these new entries:

 ```conf
 filebeatPort=5044